fvaleri/strimzi-debugging/sessions/004/README.md

-## Configuring TLS authentication
+## Configuring TLS Authentication

-First, use [this session](/sessions/001) to deploy a Kafka cluster on Kubernetes.
+Begin by using [session 001](/sessions/001) to deploy a Kafka cluster on Kubernetes.

-Then we configure an external listener of type ingress with TLS authentication.
+Next, configure an external listener of type ingress with TLS authentication enabled.

 > [!IMPORTANT]
-> The NGINX ingress controller needs to be deployed with SSL passthrough enabled.
+> The NGINX ingress controller must be deployed with SSL passthrough enabled.

 ```sh
 $ kubectl create -f sessions/004/install.yaml \